-In response to questions on how the policies relating to Darker Skies, Open Space and Pub Friendly would be taken forward, the Planner explained that there had been arranged events relating to Darker Skies.
+In response to questions on how the policies relating to Darker Skies, , the Planner explained that there had been arranged events relating to Darker Skies.

 Following questions on the definition of a Brownfield Site, the Planner undertook to circulate the NPPF definition.